Morbius: Miscellaneous

-In The Amazing Spider-Man newspaper strip, Michael Morbius returns to New York, seemingly cured of his pseudo-vampirism, and with a fiancé, Martine Bancroft.
+Michael Morbius appears in the newspaper strip The Amazing Spider-Man.
+He returns to New York, seemingly cured of his pseudo-vampirism, and with a fiancé, Martine Bancroft.
 However, at night, he begins exhibiting his old symptoms and comes into conflict with Spider-Man.
 It is later revealed that Bancroft is behind his troubles and gained her own vampiric abilities after she was attacked and killed by Dracula.